Introduction video on psychological flexibility

 Our well-being is enhanced by doing what is important and meaningful to us and living according to what is important to us.
 If it is important for you to spend time with your loved ones, but you never have time for them, your well-being will be negatively affected.
 Negative and unpleasant things and emotions often get in the way of doing things that are important to you.

-During the course, you will get to practice these areas, which have been shown to have a wide range of effects on well-being and help you to cope with stressful and difficult situations, thus strengthening your ability to function.
+During the program, you will get to practice these areas, which have been shown to have a wide range of effects on well-being and help you to cope with stressful and difficult situations, thus strengthening your ability to function.

 Facing and accepting your emotions